Mindset And Ballet Training

 We all know that ballet is unforgiving as its precise technique and aesthetic does not leave much room for individualism and the complexities of ballet movements require superior concentration and control.

-It comes as no surprise then that this, in combination with the traits of a person who is extremely ambitious can tense up, get anxious, as well as frustrated at his or her inability to master the steps.
+It comes as no surprise then that this, in combination with the traits of a person who is highly ambitious, can tense up, get anxious, and be frustrated at his or her inability to master the steps.

-I talked about this in my blog from May 2015 Adult Ballet: How Serious Do You Take Ballet It?
+I discussed this in my blog from May 2015 Adult Ballet: How Serious Do You Take Ballet It?

 adult ballet students on releve in 5th position